konvajs/site/source/docs/react/index.md

 ### react-konva vs vanilla canvas

-Vanilla canvas is faster because when you use `react-konva` you have two layers of abstractions.
-Konva framework is on top of canvas and React is on top of Konva.
+Vanilla canvas can is faster because when you use `react-konva` you have two layers of abstractions: (1) `Konva` framework is on top of canvas and (2) `React` is on top of `Konva`.
+For many applications is performance is still very good.
-Depending on the use case this approach can be slow.
 The purpose of `react-konva` is to reduce the complexity of the application and use well-known declarative way for drawing on canvas.